kubevirt/cloud-image-builder/README.md

 will be configured with the correct hostname.

 Once the build finishes, note the AMI id.
 We will use it in the verification step.
-In the case of Gcp, you can set the image name in the environment file
+In the case of GCP, you can set the image name in the environment file

 ## Execute Test Manually